Walking your reactive dog: Getting out of troubleNov 06, 2020

 We know not everyone is on Facebook, so we’ll make a portion of these discussions available here on our blog from time to time.
 We’d love to hear from you: What is your favorite, most successful strategy for avoiding or getting out of trouble when you’re walking your reactive dog?

 Questions about the right gear for your dog?
 Or are you struggling with fitting the equipment you have properly?
-We’d love to field your questions in our free Fearful and Reactive Dog Support Community on Facebook.
+We’d love to field your questions in our free Fearful and Reactive Dog Support Community on Facebook or by email at [email protected].